zelara-ai/zelara-worker-template/README.md

 # Zelara Worker Template

 ## Overview
 This repository is a template for creating worker microservices as part of the Zelara project.
 A worker is responsible for handling background tasks, such as interacting with databases.
-This template is pre-configured to work with PostgreSQL and FastAPI, making it easy to set up and start developing.
+This template is pre-configured to work with **MongoDB** and FastAPI, making it easy to set up and start developing.

 ## Prerequisites
 Before running the project, ensure you have the following: